Parallel-NetCDF/PnetCDF/sneak_peek.md

     See [PR #203](https://github.com/Parallel-NetCDF/PnetCDF/pull/203).
   + 'nc_striping' -- When creating a new file on the Lustre file system, this hint advises PnetCDF to set the file's striping configuration.
 The hint value is either "auto" or "inherit".
-The former sets the striping count to the number of compute nodes found in the MPI communicator passed to `ncmpi_create()`.
-The latter makes the new file to inherit the folder's striping settings if the folder's striping is set.
-This hint's default is "auto".
-Hint 'nc_striping' is ignored when MPI-IO hints `striping_factor` and `striping_unit`, are set.
+The former sets the new file's striping unit to 1MiB and striping count to the number of compute nodes found in the MPI communicator passed to `ncmpi_create()`.
+The latter sets the stripings of new file to inherit the folder's striping settings, if the folder's striping is set.
+However, if users also set hint `striping_factor` or `striping_unit`, then their values will be used instead of parent folder's.
+This hint's default value is "auto".
     See [PR #222](https://github.com/Parallel-NetCDF/PnetCDF/pull/222).

 * New run-time environment variables